How to Be Really Cool

 • LaDanian Tomlinson

-Football player LaDanian Tomlinson is the 2006 NFL MVP and Associated Press Offensive Player of the Year.
-He is a 4-time NFL Pro Bowl selection, who set the all-time NFL record in 2006 for the most touchdowns in a season (31).
-Interestingly, he is considered to be one of the most humble and classiest athletes in all of sports.
-For example, in an era where most football players try to outdo each other with their touchdown celebrations, LaDanian simply hands the ball to the referee after each touchdown.
-He does not participate in any fanfare or celebrating at all.
-Ironically, he has more touchdowns than anyone else in the league and has plenty of reasons to celebrate.
+Football player LaDanian Tomlinson was the 2006 NFL MVP and Associated Press Offensive Player of the Year.
+He was a 4-time NFL Pro Bowl selection, who set the all-time NFL record in 2006 for the most touchdowns in a season (31).
+Interestingly, he was considered to be one of the most humble and classiest athletes in all of sports.
+In an era where most football players try to outdo each other with their touchdown celebrations, LaDanian simply handed the ball to the referee after each touchdown.
+He did not participate in any fanfare or celebrating at all.
+Ironically, he had more touchdowns than anyone else in the league and had plenty of reasons to celebrate.

-LaDanian is also a devoted family man and beloved member of the community.
-He started the Touching Lives Foundation to serve underprivileged families in the San Diego area (where he plays) and his native Texas.
-Also, after each of his San Diego Chargers’ home games, he hosts “The 21 Club,” where he invites twenty-one children from San Diego area youth groups and nonprofit organizations to attend each game.
-After the game, he takes them all to a local restaurant for dinner and a night of entertainment.
-At the end of the night, each child receives a “goodie” bag filled with school supplies, books and games.
+LaDanian was also a devoted family man and beloved member of the community.
+He started the Touching Lives Foundation to serve underprivileged families in the San Diego area (where he played) and his native Texas.
+Also, after each of his San Diego Chargers’ home games, he hosted “The 21 Club,” where he invited twenty-one children from San Diego area youth groups and nonprofit organizations to attend each game.
+After the game, he took them all to a local restaurant for dinner and a night of entertainment.
+At the end of the night, each child received a “goodie” bag filled with school supplies, books and games.
 LaDanian also started the “LT School is Cool” scholarship fund to help support education.
-The scholarships are funded with the proceeds from his annual charity golf tournament.
+The scholarships were funded with the proceeds from his annual charity golf tournament.

-LaDanian is an MVP both on and off the field.
+LaDanian was an MVP both on and off the field.

 Now, of course, football is not the only sport with nice players at the top…